cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

     model_type: classification
 ```

-Run `cortex deploy` again to update your API with this configuration:
+Run `cortex deploy` again to perform a rolling update to your API with the new configuration:

 ```bash
 $ cortex deploy